MarkCButler/lending-club/pages/index.md

     information about how LendingClub rates changed independently of the changes occurring in the broader economy.

-- Analyze the correlation of the interest rates for LendingClub loans with the following:
+- Analyze the correlation of the interest rates for LendingClub loans with loan grade, sub-grade, term, and date of issuance.
-    1. Loan grade and sub-grade
-    2. Loan term
-    3. Loan date